 When it comes to building relationships, you can’t just talk to your customers.
 That’s a lecture, not a relationship.
 Instead, you need to focus on engaging with your customers in a back-and-forth dialogue, which can be done through content.

 One way is to respond to comments or questions on blogs and social media directly.
 Another way is to gather a list of common questions you’ve come across from customers or to send out a survey asking how you can improve or what your customer must want to know, and then provide a response to that survey or those questions in a blog, video, case study, or infographic.
 It doesn’t matter what type of content you use.
 The key is to show your customers that you’re listening to them and responding to them.

-American Airlines is great at this on their social media, particularly Twitter.
-They respond to customer complaints, questions, and comments no matter the time or day or night to ensure that their customers know they have a voice.
+American Airlines is great at this on its social media, particularly Twitter.
+They respond to customer complaints, questions, and comments no matter the time of day or night to ensure that their customers know they have a voice.